ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/multiphp/multiphp.md

 ```

 ### Nginx vHost Change
-Change the sock file in Nginx so the domain(s) use the desierded version of PHP.
+Change the sock file in Nginx so the domain(s) use the desired version of PHP.
 We are using 7.2 in this example and editing the file /etc/nginx/conf.d/example.com.conf:

 ```bash
 # Define the PHP-FPM socket file for nginx to proxy-pass to